dwjohnston/marvel-explorer/README.md

 - nb.
 A good thing to add is type validation functions.
 I've used this package and Iit works quite well. https://www.npmjs.com/package/ts-interface-checker

+The service functions are provided to the application via React context.
+This allows for easy mocking of the service functions in tests.

 ### Theme

-Ordinarily I would use a framework like Material-UI, in the absense of that, refer to all theming in a single file.
+Ordinarily I would use a framework like Material-UI, and in the absence of that, refer to all theming in a single file.

 ### State